Attendance, Absence, & Duty Hours Policy

 Student Participation in Curricular Events

 Absences from required academic activities:

-Students may miss required academic activities for health-related reasons (see “Absences due to Illness” below), compelling personal or family issues (e.g., death in immediate family, participant in wedding), professional meetings (e.g., participant in meeting – poster, presenter, panel), or public service (e.g., jury duty).
-In all instances, a student’s college dean must be contacted for approval of an absence as soon as the potential need arises.
+Students may miss required academic activities for health-related reasons (see “Absences due to Illness” below).
+For other non-health related reasons (such as compelling personal or family issues, required public duty or invited presenter at professional meetings), a student should contact their college dean for consideration of an excused absence.
+In all instances, a student’s college dean must be contacted for approval of an absence as soon as the potential need for absence arises.